olivia3395/GlobalRiskAnalysisUSA/README.md

 - **matplotlib**: For data visualization.
 - **statsmodels**: For time series modeling.
 - **tensorflow**: For building deep learning models.
-- **Prophet**: For handling seasonality in time series forecasting.

 Special thanks to the [Bank for International Settlements (BIS)] for providing the financial exposure data.